nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

 TODO: Describe manual testing that was done and the outcomes.
+This feature is completely with in the client.
+The upgrades and rollback of cluster will not be affected by this change.
+The update and downgrade of the kubectl version will only limit the availability of the `--subresource` flag and will not change any API behavior.

 <!--
 Describe manual testing that was done and the outcomes.